logicalclocks/logicalclocks.github.io/docs/setup_installation/on_prem/hopsworks_installer.md

 You need at least one server or virtual machine on which Hopsworks will be installed with at least the following specification:

-* Ubuntu, Centos or RHEL Linux supported,
+* Ubuntu 22.04, Centos or RHEL Linux (Version 8) supported,
 * at least 32GB RAM,
 * at least 8 CPUs,
 * 100 GB of free hard-disk space,